 Fresh, ripe tomatoes, vine-ripened and fully sweet!
 One of the best foods of the year… and they’re gluten-free.
 Most of the year my husband doesn’t care much for tomatoes except “in” something, like in a sandwich or in a salad.
 When we have fresh, vine-ripe tomatoes, though, he’ll even eat them plain.

 After I’ve served enough of them plain, or with a little salt and pepper, then I start wanting a little dressing on mine.
-That’s when I mix up some vinaigrette, and adding a little chives with that is good.
+That’s when I mix up some gluten-free tomatoes in vinaigrette, adding a little chives is good.

 Lately I’ve been trying some of my old favorites with agave nectar instead of sugar.
 The vinaigrette works nicely with that change.
 While I like the olive oil taste in this, it really isn’t needed, so if you want to leave out the oil, you might not even notice it.